oscardef/optiflow/README.md

     │ id (PK)           │
     │ rfid_tag (UNIQUE) │  ← RFID/EPC identifier
     │ product_id (FK)   │─────┐
+    │ status            │  ← 'present' or 'not present'
     │ x_position        │     │
     │ y_position        │     │
     │ last_seen_at      │  ← Timestamp of last detection
+    │ consecutive_misses│  ← Miss counter for detection algorithm
+    │ first_miss_at     │  ← When consecutive misses started
+    │ last_detection_rssi│ ← Signal strength of last detection
     │ created_at        │  ← Timestamp when first detected
     │ updated_at        │  ← Auto-updated on changes
     └───────────────────┘     │